-My latest project, the CORDA SOUL, has raised quite a lot of interest.
+My flagship product, the CORDA SOUL, has raised quite a lot of interest.
 Not only because of its superior sound quality but also because of the many options to optimize sound in the digital domain.
 The built-in DSP (digital signal processor) allowed to implement tone controls, notchfilter and crossfeed with a precision that easily outclasses any implementation in the analog domain.

 The SOUL as a whole is a very sophisticated design and thereby unfortunately also is quite expensive.
-Therefore there were many requests to built/design a more affordable version that offers all the digital options of the SOUL but with a simpler analog section.
-I have been working on this amp/DAC/DSP for quite a while now and as it happens, various new ideas popped up.
+Therefore there were many requests to built a DSP-only version that offers all the digital options of the SOUL.
+I have been working on this DSP for quite a while now and as it happens, various new ideas popped up.
 The current status of the design is presented here.
 As there is a lot of computing going on inside this project is named the COUNT(RY).

 By nature the front of the COUNTRY has a large number of control elements.
 Of course a more slick design could have been made with a LCD-screen, programming buttons, and a menu-structure to set all parameters, but the advantage of using separate control elements is, that one can check all settings at one glance.
 Nonetheless, the use of the COUNTRY can be difficult to understand, especially when a certain level of technical skills is missing with respect to the nature of sound.
 Below please find a short description of the various control elements.

-There are very different opinions on the use of symbols instead of plain text on the front plate.
-The solution: The amp/DAC/DSP will be produced with symbols to be compliant with all other CORDA products.
-However, labels will be provided that can be attached to the front of the amp and that will give you plain text solutions.
-These labels will be self-adhesive but glue-less and can be removed and reused.
-Multiple labels will be added, maybe even in different colors.
+Note: The COUNTRY will be produced with symbols on the front plate to be compliant with all other CORDA products.
+However, since some people prefer text, graphic files will be provided that can be printed and attached to the front of the amp and that will give you plain text solutions.

 The lower right dial controls crossfeed.
 In the upper position the output is plain stereo.
 The corresponding (blue) label symbolizes the two channels/ears/drivers L/R to be well separated.
 Turning clockwise activates headphone crossfeed (7 levels).
 The red label symbolizes blending of the two channels.
 Soundstage narrows.
 An 8th position will make the signal mono.
 The green label indicates full blending of both channels.
 Turning anti-clockwise activates loudspeaker crossfeed (7 levels).
 This widens the soundstage of loudspeakers as symbolized by the orange label.